 If you have been asked for a ‘certificate of no impediment’ then you will need to make an appointment to give a notice of marriage at your local registration office.

 Please note a 'certificate of no impediment' can only be taken from a British citizen.

 - If two British people are marrying abroad then you both would need to attend the appointment.

 - If one British person is marrying a foreign national abroad, then only the British person would need to attend to give notice.

 - If you do not hold British nationality please contact your local consulate office for further advice.

-You will need to bring with you the exact wording we need to add to the certificate for your place of marriage, this usually comes via email from your wedding co-ordinator.
+You will need to bring with you the exact wording and spelling to add to the certificate for your place of marriage, this usually comes via email from your wedding co-ordinator.
 We cannot advise on these details.

 How much notice must we give?

 Once your notice is taken it is then displayed for a legal waiting period of 29 days before the 'certificate of no impediment' can be issued.

 You will also need to establish how long your certificate will be valid for - some countries insist the ‘certificate of no impediment’ is dated within 3 or 6 months from the date of marriage.